jsohlendorff/continuous_time_LTMLE/note_ryalen.typ

         cal(F)^(g^*)_event(k) = sigma(covariate(k), status(k), bb(1) {treat(k) = g_k^* (history(k-1), event(k))), dots, bb(1) {treat(0) = g_0^*(covariate(0))}, covariate(0))
     $
 ]
-// should be able to do it witrh F_(T_k and t)
-// look at conditions with both right censoring and coarsening

 #proof[
     We see immediately that,